ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 extensions (such as the CONNECT method), and are compatible with all versions of HTTP.

-When HTTP is based on top of a transport protocol that supports unreliable delivery (such as when the QUIC DATAGRAM extension is available to HTTP/3), HTTP Datagrams can use that capability.
+When HTTP is running over a transport protocol that supports unreliable delivery (such as when the QUIC DATAGRAM extension is available to HTTP/3), HTTP Datagrams can use that capability.